Chaos Zero Nightmare: Haru Guide – Best Teams, Build and Role

 • Anchor Pointer is premium because it fetches your core card from deck or discard.

-• Retain-oriented Epiphanies are high value because they preserve combo pieces and reduce awkward hands.
+• Retain-oriented Epiphanies preserve combo pieces and smooth out awkward hands.

-• Cost reduction, duplication, and extra cycle fit the modern Haru direction better than raw single-cast boosting.
+• Cost reduction, duplication, and extra cycle fit Haru better than raw single-cast boosting.

-• Anchor Drop is often a cut candidate when shields are not important for the content you are running.
+• Anchor Drop is a common cut when shields do not matter for the content you are clearing.

-That last point matters more than it sounds.
-If you keep too many “nice to have” defensive or filler tools in Haru’s package, you slow down the deck that is supposed to be accelerating.
-Trimming unnecessary cards is not glamorous, but it is often the difference between a Haru turn that fizzles and one that spirals into repeated Anchor Shot pressure.
+Keeping too many “nice to have” defensive or filler cards slows down a deck that is supposed to be accelerating.
+Trimming is not glamorous, but it is often the difference between a Haru turn that fizzles and one that spirals into repeated Anchor Shot pressure.

 Common mistakes with Haru

 • Building her like a one-turn nuke.
-Haru wants repeated casts, not a single oversized screenshot.
+She wants repeated casts toward the 10-stack cap, not a single oversized hit.

 • Ignoring AP support.
 If the team cannot feed her, the whole deck feels worse than it should.

 • Overvaluing raw attack.
-Crit consistency and multiplicative scaling usually pay off better.
+Crit Chance and Crit Damage pay off more across many casts.

 • Keeping too many non-engine cards.
-Haru’s side cards should make Anchor Shot happen more often.
+Every slot should make Anchor Shot happen more often.

 F